Aurora Mobile Limited (JG) CEO Weidong Luo on Q1 2020 Results - Earnings Call Transcript

 Ryan Roberts

 Got you.
 Okay.
 And then you mentioned kind of in your remarks that you’ve seen some kind of a better than expected I suppose momentum on the VaaS segment, kind of, I think you mentioned April.

-Here we are now in June, by the half way through June.
-Can you give us some sense of how Q2 is tracking please?
+Here we are now in June, but half way through June.
+Can you give us a sense of how Q2 is tracking please?

 Yes.
 At least the double.
-Yes.
+Yeah.

-Yes, more than double.
+More than double.

 Ryan Roberts